The Downside of Free Proxy Servers

 Lack of security

 The vast majority of free proxy servers (79% according to security researcher Christian Haschek) don’t allow HTTPS traffic.
-Since your data is not encrypted, your information is vulnerable to anyone who may be monitoring the connection, including the people who run the service.
+Unencrypted information is vulnerable to anyone who may be monitoring the connection, including the people who run the service.

 Possibility of malware

 Using free proxy servers means placing a significant amount of trust in the service.
-With free services, ad placement in the display content is used as a revenue source.
-Without careful monitoring, tainted ads may be used and clicking on them will leave you with infected devices.
+With free services, ad placement in the display content provides a revenue source.
+Without careful monitoring, this could include tainted ads.
+Clicking on them would leave you with infected devices.

 You may remain anonymous to the websites you are visiting.
 But another source of concern with free proxy servers is, who is behind the service that may be tracking your activities?
 Hackers looking to collect sensitive information on unsuspecting users could easily set up their own service.
 And with HTTPS not in use, it’s much easier to collect data on you.